ayxos/backbone-wizard/README.md

 - jade
 - jquery
 - Backbone
-- window (in order to get a singleton reference to add/remove slides dynamically
+- window.wizard (in order to get a singleton reference to add/remove slides dynamically)